Fourth arrest over teen stab death

 Louis-Ryan Menezes, 17, was attacked on Drayton Walk in Kingsthorpe, Northampton, on Friday.

-A 17-year-old boy from Northampton was arrested on Wednesday after a 16-year-old boy, a 34-year-old woman from the town and a man, 37, from London were detained on Tuesday.
+A 17-year-old boy from Northampton was arrested on Wednesday.
+A 16-year-old boy, a 34-year-old woman from the town and a man, 37, from London, detained on Tuesday, are still being questioned.

-Officers have not disclosed the grounds for the arrests but confirmed they were connected to Mr Menezes' death.
+The boys were arrested on suspicion of murder, the man and woman were arrested on suspicion of assisting an offender.

-Northamptonshire Police said Tuesday night's arrestees were not the same three people held and released without charge over the weekend.
+Northamptonshire Police said those arrested on Tuesday night were not the same three people held and released without charge over the weekend.

 A post-mortem examination found Mr Menezes, from nearby Rothwell, died from a stab wound to the chest.